 eduPersonEntitlement - a URI that indicates a set of rights to specific resources.
 The value of this URI is a contract or agreement name.
-The rights that this contract allows are determined out-of-band between the provider and the licensee.
-Note that this is not considered a privilege attribute since the actual rights are not specified in the attribute.
+The rights that this contract allows are determined outof-band between the provider and the licensee.
+Note that this is not considered a privilege attribute since the actual rights are not specified in the attribute which is merely a URI of a contract or license.
 There is still a level of indirection where the ADF must know or discover what right the URI grants.